Who owns the property in a revocable trust in AZ? Read our blog to learn more.

 Who Owns the Property in a Trust?

 There are two types of trusts in Arizona: irrevocable and revocable.
 The type of trust you choose determines who owns the trust property from a legal and tax standpoint.
-Let's go over these two types of trusts.
+Property ownership within a revocable trust can be complex, as the grantor retains control over the assets during their lifetime, but ownership may change upon their death.
+Let’s go over these two types of trusts.

 Irrevocable